martinberger-ch/terraform/oci-tf-openvpnas/README.md

 ```

 # OpenVPN URL
-To get the OVPN client configuration file
+The public IP address is part of the Terraform output.
+To get the OVPN client configuration file:
  * https://<your_openvpnas_public_ip_here>/?=connect

  Admin console
  * https://<your_openvpnas_public_ip_here>/admin

- # Optional